GLIDE-LLC/docs/glide-performance-framework/README.md

 <br>
 <br>

-⚠️ Its critical that all project team members follow these guidelines according to their role to ensure accessibility compliance.
+⚠️ Its critical that all project team members follow these guidelines according to their role to ensure performance optimization.

 <br>
 <br>
 <br>

-Happy Accessibility!
+Happy Performance!

 <br>